5/14/2025

 Operator

 Thank you.
-Our next question or comment comes from the line of Tommy McJoyt from KBW.
+Our next question or comment comes from the line of Tommy McJoint from KBW.
 Your line is open.

 speaker

 Hey, good morning, guys.
 Thanks for taking our questions.
-When we look at the commission rates, that's the commissioning as a percentage of written premium, I know there's a lot of moving inputs like the mix of surplus and mix of insurer of last resort, but I guess how would you characterize the commission rates in the quarter?
-Does everything sort of balance out in one queue as a good number to use going forward, or is there upside or downside in your head?
+When we look at the commission rates, you know, that's the commission income as a percentage of written premium, I know there's a lot of moving inputs, like the mix of surplus and, you know, mix of insurer of last resort.
+But I guess, how would you characterize the commission rates in a quarter?
+Does everything sort of balance out in one queue?
+Is a good number to use going forward, or is there upside or downside in your head?

 speaker